 In the next several paragraphs I intend to make a complimentary advertisement of the argan oil benefits 🙂 Such action is very rare, but I promised myself to provide whatever useful information I find for free, so here it comes.
 Most commonly the agran oil is used as a skin moisturiser.
 With its vitamin E and acid content, it hydrates and softens the skin.
 Being non-greasing and non-irritating, it’s pointed as the best natural moisturiser.
 Just a few drops, rubbed into the face and neck skin could cause a miraculous effect and easily would replace the body lotion.
-The producer in Morocco claims the argan oil has also anti-aging effect, restoring elasticity of the skin.
+The producers in Morocco claim the argan oil has also anti-aging effect, restoring elasticity of the skin.

 A thrill under the argan tree

-I was still trying to resist my impulse to quickly turn and look at that tree.
-I was a bit scared, not to get too disappointed if my imagination doesn’t meet the reality.
-I got the same thrill many many years ago, when I saw my first olive tree in Greece.
+I was trying to resist my impulse to quickly turn and look at that tree.
+I was a bit scared, not to get disappointed if my imagination doesn’t match the reality.
+I got the same thrill many years ago, when I saw my first olive tree in Greece.
 The same tickle when I saw for first time a Rambutan tree in Sri Lanka.
 My first wild and very natural Lychee tree in South Africa.
-Exactly the same stone frozen manner in front of my first Coconut tree in Barbados and Date palm tree in Tunisia.
+Exactly the same stone frozen manner in front of my first Coconut tree in Barbados and the Date palm tree in Tunisia.
 It seems like the exotic trees temporarily paralyse me for some reason.

 That particular tickle emerged along with the Argan tree, growing behind my back in Morocco.
-Taller than me, covered by argan fruits, the tree looked very usual, typical, unmemorable, just green and …European.
+Taller than me, covered by argan fruits, the tree looked very regular, typical, unmemorable, just green and very…European.
 I was unable to recognise any exotic features, that’s why I focused on the fruits.
 They look like almonds.
 Just the skin is dark brown, dry and deformed.
 There is kind of a shell, which should be broken and the precious one is the nut inside.
 When the seed is released out of the shell, it looks exactly like a blanched almond.

 The time travel gate

 I was stunned by the picture in front of me.
 It was impossible to imagine something more surprising, immemorial and authentic.
 It looked like a museum of old crafts, been long time ago forgotten and preserved alive only at this spot.
 The description, which suits the environment most – it was like an atavistic folk song to me, where you hear about things, disappeared long ago, different life, lost in the past, traditions and way of work, you would never experience in person.
-I remember the same sense from my grandmother’s songs.
+I got the same sense from my grandmother’s songs.
 She loved singing after the sunset some archaic folk motives, inherited from her great-grandmother.
-Here I got the same feeling.
+Here I got exactly the same feeling.

 An archaic, but profitable business